web1992/read/design-patterns/factory-method-pattern.md

 [Factory method pattern](https://en.wikipedia.org/wiki/Factory_method_pattern)

-## The Factory Method design pattern describes how to solve such problems:
+## The Factory Method design pattern describes how to solve such problems

 - Define a separate operation (factory method) for creating an object.
 - Create an object by calling a factory method.